AriaMinaei/shapely/README.md

 ### Unions

-Unions are just a collection of other validators:
+A Union is just a collection of other validators:
 ```javascript
 import {isValid, union} from 'shapely';